 Human happiness is lightness and joy.

-It is a light and joyful glow over the fact of being alive — of living life with energy and with zeal and enthusiasm: a buoyancy of spirit and benevolent sense of delight over the expectation of what life, in all its strange and magical wonder, has in store.
+It is the light and joyful glow over the fact of being alive — of living life with energy and with zeal and enthusiasm: a buoyancy of spirit and benevolent sense of delight over the anticipation of what life, in all its strange and magical wonder, has in store.

 Human happiness is not a consequence of only one thing or one condition.

-The full and legally protected recognition of individual autonomy — human-beings able to voluntarily act and interact, free from state coercion, force, command-and-control — this is one of the fundamental conditions of human happiness.
+Another fundamental condition of human happiness is the recognition of individual autonomy — human-beings able to voluntarily act and interact, free from state coercion, force, command-and-control — and the full legal protection of individual autonomy.

 State coercion is the antithesis of voluntary, consensual human action.